 We have produced the summary to our Covid-19 Outbreak Prevention, management and Support Plan as part of the Test Trace, Contain and Enable recovery strategy.
 We will be updating this working document regularly.

 We want our residents and staff to be healthy and look after their well being.
 See our dedicated pages for details on the help available.

 We continue to provide our services where possible but we have had to make some changes and adaptations.

 We reopened all 8 of our Household Waste and Recycling centres on Monday 11 May 2020.
-We are temporarily using a number plate scheme to limit the number of cars and we will be maintaining social distancing measures.
+We are maintaining social distancing measures.
 See our Household Waste and Recycling centres page for more details.